absorensen/numbers_go_brrrr/m3_types/s4_bit_tricks.md

     ```

 So we have three usages of bitwise operators here.
 We shift, AND and OR.
 First we shift our initial number to start
 from the correct bits.
-We mask with the bitwise AND to ensure that we stick within the allotted bits.
+We mask with the bitwise AND to ensure that coordinates stay within the allotted bits.
 This also
 has the effect of truncating the 44 most significant bits of ```x```, ```y``` and ```z```.
 So we have to keep
-track of what it is we trying to hash.
+track of what it is we are trying to hash.
 Finally, we bitwise OR the whole thing.

 We could also do the masking before the shift for something even cleaner -